arushidhillon/CS370/README.md

 ## 🎥 Demo Video

-Here's a video that demos all of the app's implemented features:
+Here's a video that demos all of the website's implemented features:

 [Not yet available]

 ## Notes
+We created this website using Django, PostgreSQL, Heroku, and python.
+Thank you for visiting our website as we strive to bring more research opportunities to light for Emory students.

 ## License